manila/libmn/README.md

 This is my take on the standard C library.

-The code loosely follows the guidlines to the libft project that is a part of the 42 curriculum.
+The code loosely follows the guidlines for the libft project that is a part of the 42 curriculum.

+## Documentation
 These functions mirror the behavior of the C standard library: https://en.wikipedia.org/wiki/C_standard_library